preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/dashboard/dashboard-implementation/index.rst

 What should be considered underused content is defined in the Metrics settings, see link above.

 Note the list to the right, of pages that has npt been vsitied for a very long time.
+For more information on the lists, see below.

-Fo News, something like the following can be shown:
+For News, this has been set up:

 .. image:: admin-dashboard-news.png

-Besided Status for news pages, a number of lists has been set up; Reach, Most Visited (Last month), Most Commented (Last month), Most Liked (Last month) and Statsitics:
+Besided Status for news pages, a number of lists is available; Reach, Most Visited (Last month), Most Commented (Last month), Most Liked (Last month) and Statsitics:

 .. image:: admin-dashboard-news-lists.png

 Regarding Reach: How well we reach our target audience based on what we expect.
 The metric can be configured to a specific scope of pages (for example News pages) and have a target number of users.
+For nmore information on the lists, see below.

 For Teamwork, you can see the number of active teamworks and if any has been created this week or this month: